joyboseroy/prajna/README.md

 This repo is a runnable semantics prototype (an embedded Python DSL) of an AI-native language design.
 It is deliberately small.
 The point is not the implementation; the point is the six mechanisms, which together make programs that use LLMs fast (the compiler replaces the LLM with cheaper implementations wherever a contract allows), accurate (neural outputs cannot enter deterministic code without passing a verification gate), and debuggable (every run is bit-reproducible).

+New: a three-way benchmark against a hand-tuned cascade, on real Llama 3.3 70B API results, lives in prajna-bench/

 ## Run it

 ```bash